spacetypeco/drawbot-basics/README.md

 ## What you can learn

-* Programming basics (How do I read Python code?
+- Programming basics (How do I read Python code?
 How do I look up documentation and understand errors?)
-* Drawbot basics (Primitive shapes and colors)
+- Drawbot basics (Primitive shapes and colors)
-* Textsetting (font attributes, alignment) and exporting PDFs
+- Textsetting (font attributes, alignment) and exporting PDFs
+- Creating UI elements
-* Using variable fonts
+- Using variable fonts
-* Exporting animations (mp4s and gifs)
+- Exporting animations (mp4s and gifs)

 ## What is Drawbot